+There is a mechanism to check file tampering.
+The timing is user configurable, by default it is run once per day.
 When attempting to playback a tampered recording, UI will notify the PrivX admin about the fact.
 Such files can no longer be played back by PrivX.
 The recording sizes and checksums are stored in the database, file system and as audit events.
 Assuming audit events are propagated from the PrivX host to an external SIEM, the sizes & checksums can be compared against stored values at a later date.
 PrivX also sends out an audit event to syslog when an audit file has been opened.

 This could be a sign that the designated NFS mount for storing trails is out of space or PrivX does not have sufficient permission to write to that location.
 Please check the syslogs to debug the situation.

 This could happen if the file has been deleted or has been tampered with.
 In either case, there is nothing one can do about it.
 There is no backdoor by design.

 PrivX uses syslog functionality LOG_DAEMON to write audit events.
 By default, the audit events end up into the file /var/log/messages.

 When using certificate-based authentication, the user identity is logged in the sshd logs on the target host.
 For example, when PrivX user ’superuser' logs in to target host as 'ec2-user’, /var/log/secure on target host logs it as follows: